telerik/reporting-docs/knowledge-base/applying-conditional-formatting-rule-to-expandable-area.md

 ---
-title: Applying Conditional Formatting Rule to Expandable Area
+title: Apply Conditional Formatting Rules to Expandable Areas
-description: How to Apply Conditional Formatting Rule to Expandable Area in a Table with Alternating Style Rows
+page_title: Apply Conditional Formatting Rules to Expandable Areas in a Table with Alternating Style Rows
+description: "Learn how to apply a conditional formatting rule to an expandable area in a table with alternating style rows."
 type: how-to
-page_title: How to Apply Conditional Formatting Rule to Expandable Area in a Table with Alternating Style Rows
 slug: applying-conditional-formatting-rule-to-expandable-area
-position:
-tags:
+tags: telerik, reporting, apply, conditional, formatting, rules, to, expandable, areas, with, alternating, style, rows
 ticketid: 1444473
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>